amplitude/amplitude-docs/content/collections/journeys/en/journeys-understand-visualizations.md

 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 updated_at: 1717103599
 ---
-Each Journeys chart consists of three different visualizations: Pathfinder, Journey Map, and Top User Paths.
-Each view will tell you something different about the customer journey your users are experiencing.
+Each Journeys chart consists of the Pathfinder and Journey Map visualizations.
+Both views will tell you something different about the customer journey your users are experiencing.
 Navigate between them by selecting the appropriate tab along the top of the chart area.

 In any of these analyses, you can: